nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 .. important::

-  The Bean Validation engine is not implemented by this function.
+  The Jakarta Bean Validation engine is not implemented by this function.

-  Jakarta EE environments (such as WebLogic and WildFly) use the Bean Validation implementation that is bundled in the server.
+  Jakarta EE environments (such as WebLogic and WildFly) use the Jakarta Bean Validation implementation that is bundled in the server.
-  For use outside Jakarta EE environments, the Bean Validation implementation must be added to the reference library separately.
+  For use outside Jakarta EE environments, the Jakarta Bean Validation implementation must be added to the reference library separately.
   (It is recommended that the compatible implementation `Hibernate Validator(external site) <http://hibernate.org/validator/>`_ be used.)

 Function overview